Introduction: Exploring Brain Health and Function

-This is why it is important to go gluten-free if you are experiencing neurodegeneration or memory loss.
+Hence, it becomes imperative to adopt a gluten-free lifestyle if you are experiencing symptoms of neurodegeneration or memory loss.